-SCHEDULE "9-B" OSISKO MINING INC. Notice of Exercise of Stock Options / Warrants
+SCHEDULE "B" OSISKO MINING INC.

+Notice of Exercise of Stock Options / Warrants

-To: Tel: Fax: Tel: on Plan, I hereby give notice of my intention to exercise (date) at the exercise price of Cdn \$ per share.
-Or I hereby give not of my intention to buy or sell (circle e one) shares of the Corporation I confirm that I am aware of the legal prohibitions agany material information relating to the Corporation v gainst insider trading and confirm that I am not in possession of which has not been disclosed to the public generally.
-The name of the broker/dealer who will be assisting r me in the exercise of my options is: Name: Company: Telephone: Fax: Please confirm by your signature that you intend, upo delivered as follows. n receipt of payment, to have the share certificate registered and Name certificate to be registered in: Delivery Instructions: Payment of Cdn \$ will be made, pay trade. able to Osisko Mining Inc. by upon settlement of the Dated this day of , 20 Optionee Name (please Print) Signature Location of Employment Social Insurance Number Confirmation of Intention to deliver as above Confirmed/Declined by Osisko Mining Inc. as per: Date: Title:
+To: Tel: Fax: Tel: an, I hereby give notice of my intention to exercise (date) at the exercise price of Cdn \$ per sh nare.
+Or I hereby give notice of my intention to buy or sell (circle or ne) shares of the Corporation. insider trading and confirm that I am not in possession of has not been disclosed to the public generally.
+The name of the broker/dealer who v will be assisting me in t the exercise of my options is: Name: Company: Telephone: Fax: Please confirm by your signature that delivered as follows. t you intend, upon rece eipt of payment, to have the share certificate registered an Name certificate to be re Delivery Instructions: gistered in: Payment of Cdn \$v trade. vill be made, payable to o Osisko Mining Inc. by upon settlement of the Dated this day of , 20 Optionee Name (please Print) · · · Signature Location of Employment Social Insurance Number Confirmation of Intention to delive er as above Confirmed/Declined by Osisko Mini ing Inc. as per: Date: Title

-SCHEDULE "9-C" OSISKO MINING INC. CONFIDENTIALITY & SECURITIES TRADING RULES
+SCHEDULE "C" OSISKO MINING INC. CONFIDENTIALITY & SECURITIES TRADING RULES